Direct Costs vs Indirect Costs

 If you don’t understand the difference between the cost categories, you will have difficulties while managing a project’s budget or operating a business.

 Therefore, it is important to recognize the classification while purchasing material or estimating project expenses.

 Assume that you are a project manager of a house construction project and the client makes a change request related to changing the perimeter walls from reinforced concrete to masonry.
 The first thing you should do is to make a unit price analysis and classify the costs according to their type.
 Material, labor, and machinery costs are direct costs and increases as the amount of work increases.

 On the other hand, project management and operational costs are indirect costs that don’t directly relate to the amount of work but increase as the duration of the project increases.

+Basically, costs can be divided into two major categories according to the element/nature.
 For better understanding, let’s analyze each concept.

-For example, you will produce 1000 m3 concrete in the batch plant.
+Assume that, you will produce 1000 m3 concrete in the batch plant.
 You need 300 tons of cement to produce 1000 m3 concrete and 1 ton cement costs 100 $.
 So you need 30,000 $ to purchase cement.
 This is your direct cost.
 As the quantity increases direct cost increase.

 Indirect costs are often fixed costs.
 But also they can be variable.